xwmx/nb/README.md

 Items can be exported using terminal and GUI [web browsers](#-browsing).
 Use the down arrow (`↓`) link
-on the [`nb browse`](#browse) item page to download the original file.
+on the [`nb browse`](#browse) item page to download the original file:

 ```bash
 ❯ nb browse 123